sam-baumann/jgraph/README.md

 `python main.py 2019-06-12 "Ryan O'Reilly"`

+By default, the makefile will generate a few example files.
+You can also use the makefile to generate an output pdf like so:

+`make custom DATE=[yyyy-mm-dd] PLAYER="[player full name]"`

+for example:

+`make custom DATE=2019-06-12 PLAYER="Ryan O'Reilly"`

+The makefile requires ps2pdf to be installed, and needs a jgraph executable in the root folder

 Here is a quick list of some functionality I would have liked to have added if I had more time

 functionality to add: